 As I said at the beginning, Vinyl Revival operates a coffee bar.
 There is no food available, but coffee, coffee beverages, tea, and a variety of cold drinks can be purchased.
 Last week when I was there I had a Chai Latte, and a bottle of Lime twist mineral water.

-If you’re sitting around wondering what to do on a Wednesday evening, head on out to Vinyl Revival and take in the open mike night.
+If you’re sitting around wondering what to do Wednesday evenings, head to Vinyl Revival for open mic night.
 No matter how cold it is outside, you’ll find a warm welcome inside.